-Man pleads not guilty in killing of 2 soldiers
+Man pleads not guilty to killing 2 Fort Campbell soldiers

 HOPKINSVILLE, Ky.
-(AP) — A man charged with killing two Fort Campbell soldiers and wounding a juvenile in a domestic dispute has pleaded not guilty.
+(AP) — A man charged with killing two Fort Campbell soldiers and wounding a teenager in a domestic dispute has pleaded not guilty.

-The Kentucky New Era (http://bit.ly/2nIvEXG) reports 35-year-old Jeremy J. Demar entered the plea during a hearing Wednesday.
-Demar, of Clarkesville, Tennessee, is charged with murder in connection with the deaths of his estranged wife, 35-year-old Spc.
+The Kentucky New Era reports (http://bit.ly/2nIvEXG) 35-year-old Jeremy J. Demar entered the plea during a hearing Wednesday.
+Demar, of Clarkesville, Tennessee, is charged with murder in the deaths of his estranged wife, 35-year-old Spc.
 Priscilla A. East, and 28-year-old Sgt.
 Christopher R. Hoch.

-Demar also is charged with assaulting a 16-year-old at the house.
+They were killed Feb.
+2 at a home belonging to Spc.
+Dominique House, who told The Leaf Chronicle in a previous interview that she was engaged to Hoch and was best friends with East.
+They were soldiers at the post on the Kentucky-Tennessee line.

-East and Hoch were shot on Feb.
-2. They were soldiers at the base on the Kentucky-Tennessee line.
+Demar also is charged with assaulting House’s 16-year-old brother.

 Most Read Stories